Ralgathor/LibClassicSwingTimerAPI/README.md

 ## API EVENTS Backward compatibility

-Maintain backward compatibilit.
+Maintain backward compatibility.
 The following events are still fired only for the player.

 ### SWING_TIMER_INFO_INITIALIZED